ZEDCWT/ZED.CWT.CrabPool/ReadMe.md

 ```

 ### Custom the Links
-To access resources of other Nodes, one need to configure links.
+To access the resources of other Nodes, one needs to configure links.
 Simply install the optional dependence `ws` by `npm i ws`, and add `PortWeb` property to the setup object like this:
 ```js
 const CrabPool = require('crabpool')